jshum/blog/_posts/2012-12-17-fortran-lisp-paradigm.md

 And I did just come out of an applied math exam which I don't think I did too well on and I'm trying to convince myself to take more pure math classes.

+But from taking programming langauges this semester, I understand it is also essential for there to be advancement on the programming langauges side.
+Type systems, garbage collection are essential for improving computer science for it's own sake.
+This is why we don't write code in assembly anymore.
+We moved on for obvious reasons.